emily-curlin/crytpoclustering/README.md

     * Add the "coin_id" column in the `hover_cols` parameter to identify the cryptocurrency represented by each data point.
 * Answer the following question:
     * What is the impact of using fewer features to cluster the data using K-Means?

-> **Rewind** Recall that you learned how to create composite plots in a previous module.
-If you need a refresher on how to create these plots, review that module.
-You can also check [Composing Plots](https://holoviz.org/tutorial/Composing_Plots.html) in the hvPlot documentation.